kyma-project/kyma/docs/05-technical-reference/03-architecture/ac-01-application-connector-components.md

 The Access Service exposes Application Gateway and manages the access from the Functions and services deployed in Kyma to the external APIs over Application Gateway.

-## Rafter

-Rafter stores the documentation of the connected external solution's registered APIs and event catalogs.

 ## Kubernetes Secret

 The Kubernetes Secret is a Kubernetes object which stores sensitive data, such as the OAuth credentials.